 where $\hat H_{\rm eff}=\hat{H}_\mathrm{ext} + \hat{H}_\mathrm{modes} + \hat H_{\rm pump}^{(c)}+\hat{V}_\mathrm{eff}$, and the optomechanical interaction between photonic fields and external degrees of freedom reads

 Here,

 is the coherent sum of the transverse pump and cavity fields.
-The Hamiltonian term in Eq.~\eqref{eq:V:int} describes an intricate dynamics: it is an effective interaction between the cavity modes that depends on the atomic spatial distribution.
+The Hamiltonian term in Eq.~\eqref{eq:V:int} is an effective interaction between the cavity modes that depends on the atomic spatial distribution.
 At the same time, it is also an effective mechanical potential whose depth is determined by the sum of the classical pump and the quantum cavity fields.
-The form of Eq.\ \eqref{Eq:F} also shows that the individual atomic transitions act as beam splitters, coherently mixing laser and cavity fields, and thereby enabling interference between them~\cite{Zippilli_2004}.
-As a result, for certain atomic distributions, the potential \eqref{eq:V:int} can vanish, see Refs.\ \cite{Zupancic2019P,Baumgaertner:2025}.
+The form of Eq.\ \eqref{Eq:F} also shows that the individual atomic transitions act as beam splitters, coherently mixing pump and cavity fields, and thereby enabling interference between them~\cite{Zippilli_2004}.
+As a result, for certain atomic distributions, the potential \eqref{eq:V:int} can vanish, see Refs.\ \cite{Fernandez:2007, Habibian:2013b, Reimann2015Cavity, Zupancic2019P, Baumgaertner:2025}.